Britain to fund expansion of rapid COVID-19 test trials | Health

 Britain to fund expansion of rapid COVID-19 test trials

+Britain on Thursday said it was investing to develop rapid COVID-19 tests, with a view to soon rolling out widespread, systematic testing to pick up outbreaks early, amid criticism over backlogs in its current testing system.

-Britain is putting 500 million pounds ($666 million) into trials of rapid COVID-19 tests and into population-testing for the disease, the health ministry said on Thursday.
+The health ministry said it would put 500 million pounds ($666 million) into trials of rapid COVID-19 tests and into population-testing for the disease.
 Health minister Matt Hancock has said he hopes mass testing using faster COVID-19 tests can be rolled out towards the end of the year, adding that they are key to restoring freedoms after months of COVID-19 restrictions.

+"I want to solve the problem by having the next generation tests at a radically bigger scale.
+You can't do that on the current technology very easily," he told BBC television.
+Asked when it would be available for everyone, he said: "Over the coming weeks and months ahead.
+We're starting the roll out today."

 - READ MORE ON: